robbedell/palo_alto_poc/README.md

 ## Overview

 This repository contains automation scripts for configuring Palo Alto Firewalls using Python, Terraform, and Ansible.
-These scripts help streamline the setup of interfaces, virtual routers, security policies, and other configurations.
+Additionally, a webpage is provided to generate these scripts dynamically based on user inputs.

 ## Prerequisites